confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 **2. Would allowing lambda functions to be applied to types other than `Array` or `Map` provide any value?**

 **3. Will the lambda function implementation require backward-incompatible changes to ksqlDB's internals?**

+**4. Should we extend ksqlDB's UDF interface to allow users to write their own lambda invocation functions?**